Vitamin D deficiency is probably more common than you think.

 So how do you know if you are deficient in the nutrient?

-“The only real way to know for sure is to have a blood test,” says Shona Wilkinson, a nutritionist at SuperfoodUK.
+“The only real way to know for sure is to have a blood test,” says Shona Wilkinson, nutritionist.
 “This will give you a measure of your Vitamin D levels.”

 Here are the things you need to look out for: